 - The record is updated to include its use and support information

 - IT discovery finds the asset and updates its configuration record, adding configuration and service mapping

 - Over time, when repair history/incident history warrants retirement or as part of the planned retirement of equipment, the item is removed from production

 - The record indicates it’s no longer in use

-- Asset management procedures take over the financial retirement of the asset
+- IT asset management and ITIL procedures take over the financial retirement of the asset

 - Discovery no longer sees the asset